Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ![](_attachments/Mode%202%20GEMM.svg)

-In this **requantization** step, labelled RQ, we convert the INT32 representation back into INT8. {TALK ABOUT HOW RQ is DERIVED).
+In this **requantization** step, labelled RQ, we convert the INT32 representation back into INT8.
 The benefit is a reduction in the amount of data written from GPU SRAM to DRAM - and so higher performance.

+> [!TODO]
+> {TALK ABOUT HOW RQ is DERIVED)

 #### Quantization Operation Overheads